Deep Equilibrium Models for Video Snapshot Compressive Imaging: Experiment

 \subsubsection{Processing Time}

 Though we equivalently realize infinite optimization iterations with deep neural networks plugged in to perform video SCI reconstruction, our designed methods elegantly avoid long inference time.
-As Table~\ref{tab:runtime} shows, our method only needs a short processing time in comparison to other algorithms.
-The source code of our algorithm will be made available to the public to be used for other tasks of inverse problems.
+As Table~\ref{tab:runtime} shows, our method needs a relatively short processing time in comparison to other algorithms including GAP-TV~\cite{yuan2016generalized}, DeSCI~\cite{liu2018rank}, PnP-FFDnet~\cite{Yuan2020_CVPR_PnP} and RevSCI~\cite{wang2021metasci}.